 In 1904, Theodore Roosevelt was elected President by a landslide margin.

 On the seriousness of vigor, Roosevelt said to high school graduates:

-During this time as President, Roosevelt began to study judo and Japanese jiu jitsu, eventually earning a brown belt.
-In one of his letters to a friend, he wrote:
+During his time as President, Roosevelt began to study judo and Japanese jiu jitsu, eventually earning a brown belt.
+In one of his letters to a friend, he said:

-Just as his father and the frontier life were formative to Roosevelt, so too were the fighting arts and the coaches he's had along the way.
-To his son Kermit he wrote:
+Just as much as his father and the frontier life were formative for Roosevelt, so, too, were the fighting arts and instructors he's had along the way.
+To his son Kermit, he wrote:

-On the difficulty of the presidency while maintaining regular training in this new art, Roosevelt wrote to his son Ted:
+On the difficulty of the presidency while maintaining his regular martial training, Roosevelt wrote to his son Ted:

 On April 23, 1910, Roosevelt delivered the now famous "Citizenship in a Republic."

 In a letter to his son Kermit, Roosevelt wrote: